3mdeb/blog.3mdeb.com/source/_posts/2014-08-07-debugging-coreboot-for-qemu-armv7-vexpress-a9-emulated-mainboard.markdown

 I changed STACK_TOP and STACK_BOTTOM.

 Unfortunately still I was unable to boot coreboot on vexpress-a9.
-Situation improved because I was able to push and pop data to/from stack, but next problem occure in `init_default_cbfs_media`.
+Situation improved because stack start to work correctly and accept push and pop data to/from, but next problem occurs in `init_default_cbfs_media`.

 ### init_default_cbfs_media problem